A multifaceted city that unites the traditions of Islam with the splendour of modernity

 A trip to Casablanca is an opportunity to learn more about the different aspects of Morocco.
 The legend of Casablanca originated in the cinema with the famous Hollywood film starring Ingrid Bergman and Humphrey Bogart.
 Today little remains of the old Muslim city.

-The old Medina
+The old Medina in Casablanca

 In ancient times the old medina of Casablanca was surrounded by ramparts that extended to the old souk of el-Kebir.
 The few signs remaining can be seen around Place Mohammed V, but they are sufficient to give an idea of its past grandeur.